Spatio-Temporal Graph Convolutional Networks for EV Charging Demand Forecasting Using Real-World Multi-Modal Data Integration: Datasets

 EV adoption has accelerated in recent years, fueling the expansion of charging infrastructure to meet growing demand.
 Reliable and comprehensive datasets on station usage are crucial for understanding user behavior, optimizing network deployment, and enhancing operational efficiency.
 The ChargePoint network, the largest independently owned EV charging provider in North America and Europe, operating in more than 14 countries, offers valuable insights into charging patterns and infrastructure utilization~\citep{investors2024globalreach}.
 As of January 2025, it accounts for 61\% of publicly available AC charging ports in North America and provides access to over one million charging locations when including roaming partners~\citep{sec2025filing}.
 In Tennessee, 86 ChargePoint stations represent about 7.5\% of the state’s 1,142 public charging locations~\citep{doe2025afdc}.

 The dataset used in this study comprises detailed session-level logs from these stations over 13 months.
 Each log captures key variables such as charging duration, energy dispensed, and station-specific metadata.
 To support our modeling framework, the dataset is further enhanced with the weather, traffic, and points of interest (POI) features, enabling a more nuanced analysis of spatial and temporal demand patterns.
-As a sample, Figure~\ref{fig:enercomppermoth} illustrates the aggregated energy consumption of stations grouped by zip code.
-Building on this spatial aggregation, the EV charging behavior also requires examining temporal usage patterns, which adds further complexity to the analysis.